Dr Enora Lessinger

 Role

-Enora Lessinger is a Senior Lecturer in Modern Langauges and Translation at Oxford Brookes University.
-Originally from France, she holds a masters degree in English studies from the Ecole Normale Supérieure in Lyon, and a PhD in translation studies from the Sorbonne Nouvelle in Paris.
-She is an avid language-learner and has advanced proficiency in eight languages.
-She is also a practising freelance translator working with French, English, Spanish Portuguese and Hebrew.
+Enora Lessinger is a Senior Lecturer in Modern Languages and Translation at Oxford Brookes University.
+Originally from France, she holds a master’s degree in English Studies from the École Normale Supérieure in Lyon, and a PhD in Translation Studies from the Sorbonne Nouvelle in Paris.
+She is an avid language learner with advanced proficiency in eight languages.
+Enora is also a practising freelance translator, working with French, English, Spanish, Portuguese, and Hebrew.

 Teaching and supervision